When did they say that William Bell killed Olivia?

 As for the "dry coffee" issue.
 I suspect this might have something to do with the fact that water affects the Observers in mysterious different ways.
 Perhaps even our drinking of plain water might somehow block the Observers "reading" capabilities, or something like that. (?)
 In which case they might be restricting/banning the drinking of water to all non-observers (???) - Just a thought. ...
 But there's some or other importance with them and water.
 (Which they've probably completely poisoned/destroyed in their future).

 And whilst I try to respect everybody else's opinions here.
 I'm sorry but @Egnirf your nonsense ramblings are just completely bonkers.
 You've obviously just completely missed the point.
 It's seems the whole of Fringe has just zipped waaaaaay over your head. ...
 In fact, I highly suspect you're even really a Fringe fan as such, but only an obsessive Torv fan instead.
 Have you understood anything that has happened these past 4 seasons ?
-It certainly doesn't sound like
+It certainly doesn't sound like it.
+Torv has hardly missed an episode till this one. (& certainly much less than other members of the cast).
+Her story-arcs have been central and epic.
+Yet you seem fixated that she's been somehow wronged, mistreated and robbed (?)
+And hurling unsubstantiated insults at others. ~ Sorry but you sound seriously "non compos mentis", (especially to the whole plot !)

 (cont.) ... feeling alienated because the episode "came out of nowhere", or left unresolved threads.
 This really shouldn't come as a surprise, as it's nothing new for Fringe.
 In fact part of what makes it such a great show is the fact that it does not pander to, or insult their audience's intelligence by "dumbing down".
 Which is only to be admired.
 All those that have not really understood what has gone on must not have been paying very close attention to the larger-arcs and all that came before.
 (Either this, or else you're just one of the rather unfortunate that actually prefers to be spoon-fed).
 Personally I think this episode made a stellar job of teasing and foreshadowing a fantastic possible 5th season.
 I think it's easily the best "special 19th episode" of the lot.
 And all the while finally clueing us to the original planned denouement, which is looking all the more awesome for it.
-I'm now all the more excited about a 5th season. ~ PLEASE "powers-that-be" grant us a 5th !!! (*fi
+I'm now all the more excited about a 5th season. ~ PLEASE "powers-that-be" grant us a 5th !!! (*fingers, toes & legs crossed*)

 Absolute genius ! - Hands down my favourite episode of the season.
 Maybe even all seasons.